Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 ## Exercises and results
 *What exercises did you complete.
 What results.
-Screen shots and notes*T Types of memory ON CPU and OFF CPU
+Screen shots and notes* Types of memory ON CPU and OFF CPU
 Registe.
 Arithemetic logic unit.